SS Normandie: Popularity

 As a result, Normandie at many times throughout her service history carried less than half her full complement of passengers.
 Her German rivals Bremen and Europa, and Italian rivals Rex and Conte di Savoia also suffered from this problem; despite their innovative designs and luxurious interiors, they made little profit for their respective companies.
 Contributing to this were international boycotts against Germany and Italy as the European geopolitical situation deteriorated through the 1930s.
-The Italian liners relied heavily on government subsidies, while the German Lloyd liners never received funding.
-In comparison, Normandie did not require government subsidies in service, with her income covering not only her operating expenses but generating revenue of 158,000,000 francs.

 In contrast, Cunard White Star's Britannic III, Georgic II, and much older Aquitania, along with the Holland America Line's SS Nieuw Amsterdam, were among the few North Atlantic liners to make a profit, carrying the lion's share of passengers in the years preceding the Second World War.

+Sometime in 1939, the famous Von Trapp Family Singers stayed in third class and traveled to Southampton aboard the Normandie.
+In Part 2, chapter 5 of "The Story of the Trapp Family Singers", the autobiography of Maria Augusta Trapp, Maria describes the Trapp Family's experience aboard the Normandie.
+She states, "The Normandie!
+What a noble boat, and what a wonderful crew! although we were only third-class passengers, the French-line went out of its way to make our stay as enjoyable as possible ...
+On board the Normandie we were treated as celebrated artists.
+People knew about our Town Hall concert and we were asked to give a gala performance on the last evening together with Rene Le Roy, the flutist.
+Champagne was served free of charge afterwards.
+The boat itself was a dream of beauty ...
+But four days was not too short to create a warm feeling for the boat and its crew, and when, years later, we learned of the dreadful disaster the Normandie had suffered in New York, we felt as if something terrible had happened to a close friend of ours."